ubc/mediawiki-docker/README.md

 Customize the login button by modifying the page `MediaWiki:Pluggableauth-loginbutton-label`.
 The default is "Log in with PluggableAuth".

-Customize the login help message by modifying the page `MediaWiki:Userlogin-helplink2`.
+Customize the login help message by modifying the page `MediaWiki:Userlogin-helplink2` and `MediaWiki:Helplogin-url`.
 The default is a hyperlink "Help with logging in" that links to mediawiki help page.

 ## Custom Caliper actor data